-- EVALUATE OPPORTUNITIES for responsible waste management.
-For example, where we can select a private waste management provider (as opposed to government-provided waste management), incorporate responsible waste management practices in the vendor selection process as well as in contracts with such vendors. - MAKEUSEOFLOW-VOC(volatileorganic compounds) carpet and paint in both new developments and renovation projects. - EVALUATE AREAS OF ACHIEVING ZERO-PAPER ENVIRONMENTS.
+JRE • EVALUATE OPPORTUNITIES

+nent for responsible waste management.

+ised For example, where we can select a

+low private waste management provider (as

+nart opposed to government-provided waste

+management) to incorporate responsible

+ally waste management practices in the vendor

+and selection process as well as in contracts with

+onal such vendors.

+tion • MAKE USE OF LOW-VOC (volatile

+nts. organic compounds) carpet and paint in

+cing both new developments and renovation

+and projects.

+unu

+• EVALUATE AREAS OF ACHIEVING

+may ZERO-PAPER ENVIRONMENTS.

-We are already using electronic means of executing lease documents and receiving rent payments, but there may be areas of waste that can be mitigated or extinguished completely.
+ling We are already using electronic means of

+ion. executing lease documents and receiving

+ling rent payments, but there may be areas of

+for waste that can be mitigated or extinguished

+e.g., completely.